fiskaltrust/rollout-doc/getting-started/registration.md

 </Tabs>

 :::info Information
-If this link is invalidated or expired (after 24 hours), an informational page is shown and you will receive a new confirmation email automatically.
+If this link is invalidated or expired (after 24 hours), an informational page is shown and you will receive a new confirmation E-mail automatically.
 :::

 Now your account is active and the link  _this link_ in the final comfirmation screen or the `PORTAL-LOGIN` button on the fiskaltrust website can be used, to log into the fiskaltrust.Portal.